 This is certainly an important topic, one that we will continue to report on.
 We also recommend reading some of the other analysis out there – here are a few we’ve found interesting:

 - Our prior blog post summarized several external sources on system-level demand impacts and projections in the US and abroad a couple weeks ago.

-- The Pecan Street Project in Austin, TX shared some individual home breakdowns, including some end-use data, in this PowerGrid International article.
+- The Pecan Street Project in Austin, TX shared some individual home breakdowns, including some end-use data.

 - LevelTen Energy looked at ISO-level demand changes and their potential impacts on power markets.